The FBI Is On The Case — And Other Takeaways From The House Intel Hearing

 But despite the difficulty of discussing classified data in an open hearing, there were a number of revelations.
 Here are a few highlights:

-Yes, Virginia, there is an FBI investigation.
+Yes, there is an FBI investigation

-Until Monday, the FBI had not publicly confirmed if it was investigating allegations that officials from the Trump campaign coordinated with the Kremlin as Russia was waging an influence campaign to try to shape the U.S. election.
+Until Monday, the FBI had not publicly confirmed it was investigating allegations that officials from the Trump campaign coordinated with the Kremlin as Russia was waging an influence campaign to try to shape the U.S. election.

 At the hearing, Comey said: